open-astro/linux/README.md

 > sudo umount mnt/fat32
 > sudo umount mnt/ext4

-At this point you have copied over the new kernel which supports renesas\_usb and also the copied over the module needed for the renesas\_usb file and can now boot the RPi Compute Module 4 in the ASAIR Plus.
+At this point you have copied over the new kernel which supports renesas\_usb and also the copied over the module needed for the renesas\_usb file and can now boot the RPi Compute Module 4 in the ASIAIR Plus.